 Posted On April 15, 2022 Consumer Privacy & Data Breaches

-It is essential those who receive a data breach notification from Davis Instruments understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Davis Instruments data breach.
-As a part of our investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Davis Instruments.
+It is essential those who receive a data breach notification from Jon-Don understand what is at risk.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Jon-Don data breach.
+As a part of our investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Jon-Don.

 In 2021, there were 1,862 data breaches affecting more than 189,000,000 individuals.
 Victims of identity theft spend, on average, 200 hours and more than $1,300 recovering their identity.
 Many of these victims also suffer credit damage, emotional distress, and may even end up with a criminal record.
 Taking immediate action is the best way to prevent the worst consequences of a data breach.

-According to an official filing by the company, in December 2021, Davis Instruments learned it was the victim of a ransomware attack.
-In response, the company secured its network and launched an investigation to learn more about the incident and its impact.
-The investigation confirmed that an unauthorized party had access to files containing sensitive customer information.
+According to an official filing by the company, on February 12, 2022, Jon-Don learned that it was the victim of a ransomware attack.
+In response, the company secured its systems and initiated an investigation into the incident in hopes of learning more about its cause, as well as whether any sensitive consumer or employee information was impacted as a result.
+The investigation confirmed that the cybercriminals orchestrating the attack had access to certain files containing sensitive employee data.

-Upon learning of the extent of the security breach, Davis Instruments then reviewed the affected files to determine what information was compromised.
-While the compromised information varies based on the individual, it may include your name, address, bank account information, and tax identification number.
+Upon learning of the extent of the security breach, Jon-Don then reviewed the affected files to determine what information was compromised.
+While the compromised information varies based on the individual, it may include your name, date of birth, address, and Social Security number.

-On April 8, 2022, Davis Instruments began sending out data breach notification letters to all individuals whose information was compromised as a result of the recent data security incident.
+On April 12, 2022, Jon-Don began sending out data breach notification letters to all individuals whose information was compromised as a result of the recent data security incident.

-When you allowed Davis Instruments access to your personal data, you trusted the company to keep your sensitive information safe.
-However, news of the Davis Instruments data breach raises some very serious questions about the company’s data security measures and whether the company could have done more to prevent this type of cyber-attack.
+When you allowed Jon-Don access to your personal data, you trusted the company to keep your sensitive information safe.
+However, news of the Jon-Don data breach raises some very serious questions about the company’s data security measures and whether the company could have done more to prevent this type of cyber-attack.

-Consumers whose personal, identifying, financial or healthcare-related data was compromised in a data breach can pursue legal action against a company that misused or mishandled their information.
-However, the investigation into the Davis Instruments breach is only in its beginning phases.
-For that reason, it is too early to tell if Davis Instruments was legally responsible for the breach.
-However, our data breach attorneys are investigating the Davis Instruments security breach to determine the potential legal remedies of those affected.
+Employees whose personal, identifying, financial or healthcare-related data was compromised in a data breach can pursue legal action against a company that misused or mishandled their information.
+However, the investigation into the Jon-Don breach is only in its beginning phases.
+For that reason, it is too early to tell if Jon-Don was legally responsible for the breach.
+However, our data breach attorneys are investigating the Jon-Don security breach to determine the potential legal remedies of those affected.

-If you have questions about your ability to pursue a data breach class action lawsuit against Davis Instruments, contact a data breach attorney as soon as possible.
+If you have questions about your ability to pursue a data breach class action lawsuit against Jon-Don, contact a data breach attorney as soon as possible.